soundio/sequence-json/README.md

 <code>rate</code> FLOAT [0-n], the rate at which to play back the sequence relative to the rate of the
 current sequence.

+Events in the child sequence should be played back on the current sequence.
+To address the events to a new target, include an <code>address</code> parameter.

     [time, "sequence", sequence, rate, address]

 <code>address</code> NUMBER or STRING, the id or path of an object to play the sequence to.<br/>